popcorncolonel/TwitchBotDetector/README.txt

 3) Overhaul the tweet removal system, or rethink it in general.
 Should it delete old tweets that were saying that the user was botting?

+4) Separate twitter module.
+Why is it even in twitch_chatters.